 Add To Favorites

 School can seem like a world of its own!
-Represent your school in a symmetrical mandala, and create new colors with this colored pencil layering technique!
+Encourage your students to represent their school in a symmetrical mandala, and create new colors with this colored pencil layering technique!

 A mandala is a sacred symbol of Buddhist culture.
 Mandalas are symmetrical, geometric designs that are said to represent the universe.
 In traditional Buddhist art, a mandala is based on scriptures and designed by monks after many years of study and memorization.

-Explore several examples of mandalas with your class.
+Invite your students to explore several examples of mandalas.
 What similarities can you find among them?
 What colors are prominent?
 Predict what the symbols and colors represent.
 Working in groups, research the most common symbolism in Buddhist mandalas.

-Think about daily life in your school.
-How would you represent it as a mandala?
-What symbols can you design to signify the features and events in your school?
-What colors have meaning to your school?
-Draw a few symbols on the board with your class as examples.
-Refer back to these for inspiration as you work.
+Ask students to think about daily life in school.
+How would they represent it as a mandala?
+What symbols can be in their designs to signify the features and events in the school?
+What colors have meaning to the school culture?
+Invite students to draw a few symbols on a classroom white board using Crayola Dry Erase Markers.
+Keep these drawings available for students to refer to as inspiration.

-To design a mandala of your school, start by drawing a small circle in the center of a square piece of white paper using Crayola® Colored Pencils.
+To design a mandala for the school, students begin by drawing a small circle in the center of a square piece of white paper using Crayola® Metallic Colored Pencils.
 Enclose that circle with a square about half the size of the paper.
 Surround both those shapes with a larger circle that almost touches the edges of the paper.
-Now fill the mandala with symbols and shapes that represent your school!
-Think of the activities you enjoy, the subjects you learn, and the structure of the building for ideas.
+Next, students fill the mandala with symbols and shapes that represent the school!
 Remember that mandalas are symmetrical in design!
+(Crayola Erasable Colored Pencils may be substituted for Metallic Colored Pencils.)

-Add bright, bold colors to the designs you’ve drawn!
-For an interesting effect, layer two colors of the Colored Pencils together to create a new hue!
-What combinations can you make?
+Encourage students to add bright, bold colors to the designs drawn.
+For an interesting effect, two colors of the colored pencils can be layered together to create a new hue!
+Encourage experimentation.

-Mount your completed mandala on a sheet of colored paper that compliments the artwork.
+Mount the completed mandala on a sheet of colored paper that compliments the artwork.
 Display for the class to enjoy!

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step